Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Puffins in Iceland

-I have seen puffins in several places in Iceland, but have always been at their different locations around noon when the majority of the birds are still out at sea.
-In the evening they gather together in the cliffs.
+I have seen puffins in several places in Iceland, but have always been at their different locations around noon, when most of the birds are still out at sea.
+In the evening, they gather on the cliffs.
 That is why the Arctic Circle Express left so late from Akureyri - at 6 pm - so we would be able to see the puffins in their thousands!

 Puffins in Iceland